chetanmalviya513/Cyber-Attack-Data-Breach-Analysis-Published-London-UK/README.md

 In this project, I conducted a comprehensive analysis of cyber attack and data breach incidents.
 The data was largely unstructured, which I effectively organized and cleaned using advanced Excel functions and filters.

-During this project, I collaborated with Dr. Saligram Prajapat on data analysis and visualization to provide strong analytical support for his research.
-Following this, insightful and attractive dashboards were created in Tableau to clearly present trends and patterns in cyber attacks.
+During this time, I collaborated with Dr. Saligram Prajapat on data analysis and visualization to provide strong analytical support for his research.
+I created insightful and attractive dashboards in Tableau that clearly show the trends and patterns of cyber attacks

 ## Key Highlights